Arts and culture

-How do Babergh and Mid Suffolk District Councils support arts and culture across the two districts?
+How do we we support arts and culture across the district?

-- We ensure villages and towns thrive, through a collaborative approach.
-The creation of cultural network groups within market towns has also made culture more accessible to all
+- We ensure villages and towns thrive through a collaborative approach.
+The creation of culture groups within our main market towns has made culture more accessible to all

 - We work with partners to build higher levels of cultural participation, and manage strategic programmes and projects